 Flashman at the Charge is about the Crimean War and acts as a prelude for the "Great Game," the allegedly imaginary feud between the Russian Empire and the United Kingdom for the control of India.

-The Crimean War sections of the book are standard Flashman, executed with impugnity.
-They're excellent, of course, and the intrigue between Flashy and Lord Cardigan is taken to unprecedented comedic extremes.
-Elspeth, too, receives a fair share of attention, and she is lovely as always--and funnier than ever.
+The Crimean War sections of the book are standard Flashman, executed flawlessly.
+They're excellent, of course, and the intrigue between Flashy and Lord Cardigan is taken to comedic extremes.
+But what cements its place at the top (AKA the bottom) of my list is its second half, in which the series' most absurd femme fatale transforms Flashman into a selfless hero through the power of hashish.

 #1.
 Flashman in the Great Game (Book 5)